MIPT-ILab/mipt-mips/index.md

 19 Sep | **Layers of Computer Science, ISA and uArch**

 Instructions to use downloaded material can be found on [wiki page](https://github.com/MIPT-ILab/mipt-mips/wiki/Instructions-to-use-downloaded-lectures).
+You may find lectures of previous year [in our archive](https://github.com/MIPT-ILab/mipt-mips/wiki/Lectures-on-the-computer-architecture-in-2017).

 ## Collaborative Software Development